 The earliest references to pierrot troupes are from Clifford Essex – a banjo manufacturer based in London, who saw a French production of ‘L’Enfant Prodigue’ at the Prince of Wales’ Theatre in 1891, featuring a family of pierrots (listen to the Radio program and find out much more about Clifford Essex at prom-prom.com).
 He decided to emulate the pierrot look and performed with 2 men and one woman at the Henley regatta that Summer.
 This was the very first pierrot troupe in Britain, who became known as “Clifford Essex’s Royal Pierrots” after performing for the Prince of Wales at the Cowes Regatta on the Isle of Wight that Summer.

 The pierrots quickly took-over from the so-called “nigger minstrels” (black-faced itinerant entertainers who performed on high days and holy days at both the seasides and inland fairs).
 Within just a decade, many seaside resorts could boast of 3, 4 or even 5 different troupes, all vying with one another for the favour and attention of the holidaymakers and their cash!
-The pierrot troupes and concert parties played a significant role in raising funds and morale in the First World War (link to a section on this) and they became a feature of almost every seaside resort throughout Britain.
+The pierrot troupes and concert parties played a significant role in raising funds and morale in the First World War and they became a feature of almost every seaside resort throughout Britain.